siddhi0138/Web-scrapper/README.md

 - **First time?** → Start with [data-ideas/](data-ideas/)
 - **Prefer learning by doing?** → Jump to [experiments/](experiments/)
 - **Want the complete picture?** → Read sections in order
+- **Looking for best practices?** → Review [ethics-and-legality/](ethics-and-legality/)

 ---

+## 🤝 Contributing

-*This repository is maintained as a comprehensive educational resource and is regularly updated as web technologies and best practices evolve.*
+This repository is maintained as a comprehensive educational resource and is regularly updated as web technologies and best practices evolve.

+---

 *Last updated: December 2025*

+---

+**Ready to master web data extraction?
+Start exploring now!** 🚀